 Making a Recorded Statement

 NEVER admit fault in the accident or that something you did might have contributed to it.
-That will almost certain reduce the amount of the settlement you will get.
+That will almost certainly reduce the amount of the settlement you will get.
 Avoid talking to the insurance company at all without a personal injury lawyer, and NEVER give a recorded statement.
 The insurance company will scrutinize that and use whatever it can to reduce its liability.

 Using an Independent Doctor